moisesxfelix/Environmental-Report-Builder/README.md

 ## Motivation (Original Note)
 > The idea and development of this project started when a close friend expressed their tedious task of
-> generating environmental reports using inefficient procedures.
+> generating environmental reports using inefficient copy-paste procedures.
 This project aims to streamline the
 > process of generating environmental reports to increase efficiency and productivity.